-I vividly remember when I first found a mixed coloured bunch of carrots, it made my day!
+I vividly remember when I first found a mixed coloured bunch of carrots in Northern England, it made my day!
 The flavour difference between the colours is subtle.
 Having the tops still attached means you can see how fresh they really are.
 Roasted carrots with carrot top salsa verde is a brilliant way to use the whole carrot, it’s true root to shoot eating!
 Using carrot tops may be new to you, since often carrots are sold with the tops already removed, but they can be used just as you would use parsley in salsas and pestos.

 Serves 4–6 as a side dish.